Distribution Dates and Amounts Announced for Certain BlackRock Closed-End Funds

 -

-BlackRock Resources & Commodities Strategy Trust BCX, BlackRock Enhanced Equity Dividend Trust BDJ, BlackRock Energy and Resources Trust BGR, BlackRock Enhanced International Dividend Trust BGY, BlackRock Health Sciences Trust BME, BlackRock Health Sciences Trust II BMEZ, BlackRock Enhanced Global Dividend Trust BOE, BlackRock Utilities, Infrastructure & Power Opportunities Trust BUI, BlackRock Enhanced Capital and Income Fund, Inc. CII, BlackRock Science and Technology Trust BST, BlackRock Science and Technology Trust II BSTZ, BlackRock Innovation, Growth Trust BIGZ , and BlackRock Capital Allocation Trust BCAT, and BlackRock ESG Capital Allocation Trust ECAT (collectively, the "Plan Funds") have adopted a managed distribution plan (a "Plan") to support a level distribution of income, capital gains and/or return of capital.
+BlackRock Resources & Commodities Strategy Trust BCX, BlackRock Enhanced Equity Dividend Trust BDJ, BlackRock Energy and Resources Trust BGR, BlackRock Enhanced International Dividend Trust BGY, BlackRock Health Sciences Trust BME, BlackRock Health Sciences Trust II BMEZ, BlackRock Enhanced Global Dividend Trust BOE, BlackRock Utilities, Infrastructure & Power Opportunities Trust BUI, BlackRock Enhanced Capital and Income Fund, Inc. CII, BlackRock Science and Technology Trust BST, BlackRock Science and Technology Trust II BSTZ, BlackRock Innovation and Growth Trust BIGZ, BlackRock Enhanced Government Fund, Inc. EGF , BlackRock Debt Strategies Fund, Inc. DSU, BlackRock Floating Rate Income Strategies Fund, Inc. FRA, BlackRock Floating Rate Income Trust BGT, BlackRock Corporate High Yield Fund, Inc. HYT, BlackRock Credit Allocation Income Trust BTZ, BlackRock Limited Duration Income Trust BLW, BlackRock Core Bond Trust BHK, BlackRock Multi-Sector Income Trust BIT, BlackRock Capital Allocation Trust BCAT, and BlackRock ESG Capital Allocation Trust ECAT (collectively, the "Plan Funds") have adopted a managed distribution plan (a "Plan") to support a level distribution of income, capital gains and/or return of capital.
 The fixed amounts distributed per share are subject to change at the discretion of each Plan Fund's Board of Directors/Trustees.
 Under its Plan, each Plan Fund will distribute all available investment income to its shareholders, consistent with its investment objectives and as required by the Internal Revenue Code of 1986, as amended (the "Code").
 If sufficient investment income is not available on a monthly basis, each Plan Fund will distribute long-term capital gains and/or return capital to its shareholders in order to maintain a level distribution.

 The Funds' estimated sources of the distributions paid this month and for their current fiscal year are as follows: